justyeethan/justyeethan/README.md

 ## :sassy_man:  About me
-- :school: I am a `Senior` at the University of Washington
+- :school: I am a `new grad` from the University of Washington
-- :trophy: `WTSA` Finalist 2015, 2016
+- :trophy: `WTSA` Finalist 2015, 2016, 2017
 - :technologist: I love using Software as a solution for `Data & Automation`
 - :computer: I am a competitive programmer mainly at `Google's Code Jam`
-- :student: I’m currently learning: `Computer Science` and `Data Science`.
+- :student: I’m currently learning: `Deep Learning` & `UX/UI`.

 <br>